Yoanna16/mvstproject/README.md

 # GitHub Repositories With Search Functionality

-Search and view repositories via the Github API
+Search and view repositories via the Github API.

 ## Running locally
 1. Clone the repository